mnitchev/cluster-api-provider-kind/README.md

 # Cluster API Provider Kind

 Kubernetes-native declarative infrastructure for Kind.
 This is not a full implementation of the cluster-api specification and only supports a few Kind Config features.
-You can see what's supported in the [KindCluster spec](api/v1alpha3/kindcluster_types.go)
+You can see what's supported in the [KindCluster spec](api/v1alpha3/kindcluster_types.go).

+More information on implementing providers can be found in the [cluster-api book](https://cluster-api.sigs.k8s.io/user/concepts.html#infrastructure-provider).

 ## Installation